singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ```

 {% include lazyload.html image_src="https://i.imgur.com/6ADY6NW.png" image_alt="KNN algorithm normalized data frame" image_title="KNN algorithm normalized data frame" %}

+This standadization uses the values of mean and standard deviation to calculate the new as opposed to the one of the basic `min-max` approach we discussed earlier.

+This is better because it will account for the deviation in the data.

+{% include lazyload.html image_src="https://i.ibb.co/8Ms1K4Y/Screenshot-2020-05-12-at-12-42-38-AM.png" image_alt="KNN algorithm StandardScaler normalization" image_title="KNN algorithm StandardScaler normalization" %}

 ### Test/Train split using sklearn